Eleine

-Eleine are a Swedish heavy metal band formed in 2014, notable for their "dark symphonic metal" sound, with influences from black metal, death metal and thrash metal.
+Eleine is a Swedish heavy metal band formed in 2012, known for their "dark symphonic metal" sound, with influences from black metal, death metal and thrash metal.

-Background
+History

 In 2011, vocalist Madeleine Liljestam was approached by the CEO of Cardiac Records, who "had been following (her) blog for over a year and wanted to begin a collaboration with her."
 They were joined by guitarist/growler and songwriter Rikard Ekberg in 2012.
 Christian Wolf also produced and songwrote for them.
 Liljestam's nickname "Eleine" was used as a name of the band.
 She had also been doing alternative modeling, which contributed to her image as a lead singer.